shimaore/tough-rate/test/data.coffee.md

               if success
                 done()
               else
-                done new Error 'X-CCNQ3-Attrs was invalid or not set' Promise.resolve
+                done new Error 'X-At was invalid or not set' Promise.resolve
                 body:
                   variable_last_bridge_hangup_cause: 'NORMAL_CALL_CLEARING'